How a purge of China's military leadership could impact the army and the future of Taiwan

+Gen. Zhang Youxia was the highest military member just below President Xi Jinping.

-The Defense Ministry said Saturday that authorities were investigating two generals: Gen. Zhang Youxia, the senior of the two vice chairs of the powerful Central Military Commission, China's top military body, and Gen. Liu Zhenli, a lower member of the commission who was in charge of the military's Joint Staff Department.
+The Defense Ministry said Saturday that authorities were investigating Zhang, the senior of the two vice chairs of the powerful Central Military Commission, China's top military body, and Gen. Liu Zhenli, a lower member of the commission who was in charge of the military's Joint Staff Department.

 The move shakes up virtually the entire commission, chaired by Xi, leaving only one of its six members intact.